-noun, plural lus·trums, lus·tra [luhs-truh] /ˈlʌs trə/.
+noun, plural lus·trums, lus·tra [luhs-truh]. /ˈlʌs trə/.

 Origin of lustrum

-Examples from the Web for lustra
+Example sentences from the Web for lustrum

 Thus passed away two lustra of her life, and as yet my daughter remained nameless upon the earth.The Works of Edgar Allan Poe|Edgar Allan Poe